Undergraduate Finance Courses

 FIN 35520 INTERNATIONAL PORTFOLIO MANAGEMENT PRACTICUM (PERMISSION ONLY!)

-This one-credit course, which is offered during spring break and based in London, will offer a small group of students an intensive week of real-world interaction and case study with a leading investment management firm.
-Students will travel to and from London as a group, along with the faculty coordinators.
+This one-credit course, which is offered during spring break, will offer a small group of students an intensive week of real-world interaction and case study with a leading investment management firm.
 The investment manager will meet with the students at the beginning of the week to outline the case.
 During the week, students will attend additional lectures and work in teams to analyze the case, which will be presented to the investment manager at the end of the week.
-The learning objectives of the course include gaining a real-world perspective on investment management, understanding investing from a European vantage point, and contributing investment solutions in a collaborative setting.
+The learning objectives of the course include gaining a real-world perspective on investment management, understanding investing from a global vantage point, and contributing investment solutions in a collaborative setting.
+Please note, that as part of this course, students will travel with faculty coordinators to and from a global financial center as a group.

 Course Offered in the London Program